Language:

 5.1 - Assures freedom of association and the expression of worker voice

-Freedom of association is a fundamental right for all workers, and enshrined in the constitution of the International Labour Organisation, and the Universal Declaration of Human Rights.
+Freedom of association is a fundamental right for all workers and is enshrined in the constitution of the International Labour Organisation and the Universal Declaration of Human Rights.
 The right for workers to organise, collectively express their wishes – and importantly – be listened to, is an important prerequisite for fair working conditions.

 To achieve this point, the employer must satisfy ALL of the following:

-• There is a formal, written statement of willingness to recognise, and bargain with, a collective, independent body of workers or trade union, that is clearly communicated to all workers, and available on the company webpage.[11]
+• There is a formal, written statement of willingness to recognise, and bargain with, a collective, independent body of workers or trade union, that is clearly communicated to all workers, and available in a durable, accessible format (for example, in onboarding materials, contracts, or an internal company document).[13]

 5.2 - Supports democratic governance